What Big Book study is

 - The original argument

-- The Big Book is the founders' direct case for how the program works.
-Reading it carefully is reading the case itself.
+- The Big Book is where the founders laid out their case for how and why the program works.

 - Slowness

-- A page or two per meeting is a different pace than a topic discussion.
-Slowness makes room for understanding to settle.
+- One or two pages per meeting is a fundamentally different pace from a topic discussion.

 - Discovery on rereading